dyindude/labs/202-bind/README.md

-# dns 202-named
+# DNS 202-named
-In this lab we'll be standing up two machines, a client to perform DNS requests from, and a server running `bind` as a nameserver.
+In this lab we'll be standing up two machines, a client from which to perform DNS requests, and a server running `named` as a nameserver.
 Below are the IP addresses of both machines in this lab.
 - `server - 172.27.27.27`
 - `client - 172.27.27.28`